hannahfolk/password-generator/README.md

 ## Description

-This is my responsive version of my web development portfolio.
-The responsiveness is achieved through Bootstrap.
-The main components that I used were navbar, forms,image responsiveness, and containers.
+This is my password generator, created using HTML, CSS, Javascript, and Bootstrap.

 ## Process

-I started out by taking the HTML and CSS from the previous homework and just copying and pasting it into my new repository.
-Then I added the Bootstrap framework.
-Starting this way was extremely frustrating because I did not know what Bootstrap was overriding or how to fix what it had changed.
-Then I just commented out all of my old stuff and started building from scratch again, referring to last week's homework only for colors, fonts, and spacing.
-Eventually,I managed to find out what Bootstrap was taking over, and learned to build from Bootstrap first, and then adding on my custom CSS later.
+I started out by writing the HTML and CSS and getting the application to look like the class-given image.
+Then I worked on how to copy to clipboard.
+Next I jumped around the application, but the basic route was to work on the modal, then validating the modal, then to work on randomly generating a password.

-The most frustrating thing on this week's homework was the navigation bar and the responsiveness of it.
-The breakpoints for 768px and 980px made sense, but the format of the heading changed at 640px, so eventually I decided to use a media query to fix this part of the navigation bar.
+The hardest part was probably validating the modal, and then the next hardest part was working on the logic to get all the criteria in.

 ## Credits

-I used www.quackit.com for help with creating an external javascript file.
+I used www.w3schools.com for help with Math.random(), addEventListener(), and array methods.
+I also used https://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle#Fisher_and_Yates'_original_method for figuring out how to shuffle my array in the final moments of the application.

 ## License